buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 - The Buddha defines the factors of the Noble Eightfold Path and explains that meditative absorption is the culmination of all the previous factors of the path.

 {% include content_blurb.html category="av" slug="mn117-explanation_brahmali" %}
-- Ajahn Brahmali talks us through this Sutta, explaining in particular how mental purification follows on from ethical purification along with some thoughts on how this Sutta was influenced by the Theravada Abhidhamma, further highlighting the difference between “Early” and “Theravada” Buddhist Philosophy
+- Ajahn Brahmali talks us through this Sutta, explaining in particular how mental purification follows on from ethical purification along with some thoughts on how this Sutta was influenced by the Theravāda Abhidhamma, further highlighting the difference between “Early” and “Theravāda” Buddhist Philosophy

 #### Pop Quiz!